TheNexter/Hackintosh-Ryzen-6-cores-MULTIPLE-GPU-AND-MOTHERBOARD/README.md

 ✅ **Working :**

-All (include iService like imessage, icloud...)
+All (include iService like imessage, icloud, wifi...)

 ❌ **Not Working :**

-Bluetooth and airdrop (for the moment, we need new update for ACPI bluetooth).
+Airdrop and Microphone jack

 Bios settings :
 Restore to default settings and above 4G NEED TO BE TURN ON + RESIZE BAR ON: